bit3lyp9tu/ScivoWall/README.md

 : Contain the actual text content of the poster.
 To add a new Box, click on the ```[Add Box]``` button.
 To remove a Box remove all text from the Box and deselect the textfield.
-To edit a Box, click on the Box, the user can now edit the textfield, deselect said textfield afterwards.
+To edit a Box, click on the Box, the user can now edit the textfield, deselect said textfield afterwards or press *Ctrl*+*Enter*.
 The poster-boxes support Markdown and LaTeX redering *(see below)* and file uploads *(see below)*.

 ## Using Markdown
 <!-- ![Basic](documentation/img/markdown_basic.png) -->